splunk/addonfactory-ucc-generator/README.md

 A framework to generate UI based Splunk Add-ons.
 It includes UI, Rest handler, Modular input, Oauth, Alert action templates.

+> Note: after UCC 5.2 Python 2 specific libraries are not supported anymore.
+> This means if the add-on has `package/lib/py2/requirements.txt` they will
+> not be installed while running `ucc-gen` command.
+Therefore modular inputs
+> that are supposed to run on Python 2 will not be supported by UCC.

 ## What is UCC?

 UCC stands for  Universal Configuration Console.
 It is a service for generating Splunk Add-ons which is easily customizable and flexible.